openequella/openequella.github.io/guides/FeaturesGuide2021.1/openEQUELLA-2021.1-FeaturesGuide.md

    every collection, or at a specific collection level to grant access only to the selected collection.

-   NOTE: The Download to CSV button displays for all users, but will only work for suitably privileged users.
+   **NOTE: The Download to CSV button displays only for users who have the EXPORT_SEARCH_RESULTS permission granted for at least one collection.**

 ## Downloading results to CSV